-Measure your DVD player and cable box to decide on the dimensions for the cabinet.
+Measure your DVD player and set top box to decide on the dimensions for the cabinet.
 Mark where it will go on the wall – centered, for example, allowing for a gap to get to any controls on the underside of the flat TV screen and for the wires.
 Measure the gap at the bottom of the TV screen where the wires need to be hidden by your white board, above the wooden cabinet.

 Mark up and cut all of the lengths of wood using the Dremel DSM20 compact saw, the Dremel DSM500 Multi-Purpose Cut-Off Wheel and the Dremel DSM Edge Guide as per our cutting guide above.

 Then rout the front and side edge details onto the top of the cabinet using your Dremel 3000, Dremel Plunge Router Attachment 335 and the router bit 615.

 Using your Dremel Glue Gun and Dremel 7mm Wood Glue Sticks GG03, glue and pin the back of the cabinet to the two sides, and then glue and pin the top and base to the back and sides.
 Leave to dry.

 Cut the ten lengths of 36 x 4mm pine strip wood for horizontal and vertical door details using your Dremel DSM20, with Multi-Purpose Cut-Off Wheel with the Dremel DSM840 Cutting Guide.
 Glue and pin the strips of wood using your Dremel Glue Gun and Dremel 7mm Wood Glue Sticks GG03 as before, onto the fronts of each door to create the Shaker effect.